 2. Have Doubles Sinks If Bathroom Layout Allows

 Make sharing easier, too, by making sure some things aren’t shared.
 Get each user their own bathroom accessories, like soap dispensers and towel racks.
 Let them make it their own space by allowing them to pick things out.
 It will feel more personalized to each of them.
 Most importantly, make sure they each have their own sink.
 That way, they can share the bathroom during less private activities like brushing their teeth.

 3. Create a Neutral Background

-This is the key a successful Jack and Jill bathroom.
+This is the key a successful shared bathroom.
 The bathroom is the most private room in the house, and when you share one, it can seem difficult to achieve that comfort.
 Make things easier for them by placing locks on both sides of both doors to keep accidental barge-ins from happening.
 There may be an occasional lock-out, but the overall comfort will be worth the accident.
-If possible, also create separate spaces for the shower and toilet, preferably sectioned off for additional privacy.
+When possible, also create separate spaces for the shower and toilet, preferably sectioned off for additional privacy.
 If you can, this also makes sharing bathroom time easier for the users.

-Jack and Jill bathrooms can take some getting used to as well as some compromise, but an overall great option for large families.
-They can be a great learning experience for your kids and an efficient option when adding another bathroom.
+Shared bathrooms can take some getting used to as well as some compromise, but an overall great option for large families.
+They can be a great learning experience for your kids during hectic morning rituals and an efficient option when adding another bathroom.